Tanzania travel advice

 Kidnappings

-Kidnapping-for-ransom does not pose significant risk in Tanzania, though armed groups from bordering countries are known to employ this tactic.
+Kidnapping-for-ransom does not pose a significant risk in Tanzania, but it cannot be ruled out since armed groups from neighboring countries are known to employ this tactic.

-• areas bordering Lake Tanganyika, which marks the border between the Democratic Republic of Congo
+- around Lake Tanganyika, which marks the border with the Democratic Republic of Congo

 Express kidnappings